fsc-isardar/laravel-docker-compose-quickstart/README.md

 Run `docker-compose exec <SERVICE_NAME> bash` to enter into an up and running service for further investigation.

-Run `docker-compose build --no-cache && docker-compose up` instead of `docker-compose build && docker-compose up` to rebuild everything from scratch.
+Run `docker-compose build --no-cache && docker-compose up` to rebuild everything from scratch.